 *Tuition rates vary based on the year the student matriculates at IIT.

-Fees include mandatory fees required of all students such as the Service Fee, Activity Fee and U-Pass Fee.
-The U-Pass Fee provides students with a University Pass, which allows students to unlimited access to the Chicago Transit Authority's public transportation while school is in session.
+Fees include mandatory fees required of all students such as the Service Fee, Activity Fee, and U-Pass Fee.
+The U-Pass Fee provides students with a University Pass, which allows students unlimited access to Chicago Transit Authority's public transportation while school is in session.
 A one-time New Student Fee will be applied to all new students in their first term.
 The Health Insurance Fee is not included.
 Students who do not submit proof of adequate insurance coverage to the Student Health and Wellness Department will be charged for health insurance.